Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc.md

 # AI in Business Central

-Microsoft Copilot is the AI-powered assistant that helps spark creativity, boost productivity, and eliminate tedious tasks.
+This article gives a quick tour of AI in Business Central, covering Copilot and agent capabilities that help you chat with your data, analyze lists, summarize records, autofill fields, and streamline processes across finance, inventory, sales, and setup.
+Each section explains what a capability does at a glance and links to detailed docs and Responsible AI FAQs so you can decide where it fits in your workflows.

 ![Shows the icon for chat with Copilot pane with callouts](media/bcaibanner.png)

-Agents work autonomously with or alongside you to get work done <elaborate>.
+**Copilot** is an AI-powered assistant that helps you work more efficiently by sparking creativity, boosting productivity, and eliminating tedious tasks.
+Copilot works collaboratively with you&mdash;you initiate actions and Copilot provides suggestions, analysis, and assistance to help you complete them faster.

+**Agents** are autonomous AI workers that can independently handle tasks with minimal human input.
+Agents work on your behalf, either completely autonomously or alongside you, to automate processes end-to-end—such as processing invoices, generating sales orders from emails, or reconciling bank accounts.

-Both Copilot and agents in Business Central are designed for work, and are safe.. <elaborate>
+Both Copilot and agents in Business Central are designed for work and built with the privacy, security, and compliance standards businesses require.

-Benefits of using Copilot in Business Central
+The benefits of using Copilot and agents in Business Central include:

-- Eliminate tedious tasks, freeing up time for what is most impactful to your business
+- Eliminate tedious tasks, freeing up time for what is most impactful to your business.
-- You won’t need to transfer your data to other unmanaged AI apps and risk your company data
+- You won’t need to transfer your data to other unmanaged AI apps and risk your company data.
-- Seamlessly integrated into your workflows and safely connected to your data
+- Seamlessly integrated into your workflows and safely connected to your data.
-- Designed for work and with the privacy, safety, compliance and safety that businesses expect.
+- Designed for work and with the privacy, safety, and compliance that businesses expect.
-- Makes Business Central easier to learn and use, and accessible to more people
+- Makes Business Central easier to learn and use, and accessible to more people.

 ## For everyone

-No matter your role, task, or the industry you work in, Copilot is ready to help you get work done.
+No matter your role, task, or the industry you work in, these Copilot features are ready to help you get work done.

 ### Chat